mohamedathik/photo-upload/README.md

 Note: This photo upload package is currently designed to be used only with laravel.
 This is the version `v1.*` of the package
 ## Installation
-Manually modify the `composer.json` file.
-I have included my full `composer.json` file below for reference.
+Manually modify the `composer.json` file and add the following.

     "require": {
         "mohamedathik/photo-upload": "1.*"